Valuation Guide

 For context on what each of these inputs costs and how providers price seed-stage engagements, see our 409A valuation cost at seed stage guide.

-One of the most useful 409A valuation benchmarks seed stage founders can sanity-check is the implied common-to-preferred ratio.
+The common-to-preferred ratio at seed stage typically lands between 15% and 30% — divide your 409A common FMV per share by the preferred price per share in your most recent round to check your own report.
 Take the common stock FMV per share from your 409A and divide it by the preferred stock price per share in your most recent priced round.
 The result is the common-to-preferred ratio, and it should typically land between 15% and 30% at seed stage.

 For example, if your Series Seed preferred priced at $1.00 per share and your 409A produces a common FMV of $0.20 per share, the ratio is 20% — squarely in the typical seed-stage benchmark zone.
 A ratio of 15% suggests an aggressive marketability discount or a longer time-to-liquidity assumption; a ratio of 30% suggests a tighter discount, near-term liquidity expectations, or a low-volatility assumption.